 Anybody who says summit night and day is easy is lying, and it’s disingenuous not to be upfront about how wreaking that part of the trek is.

 How Long Is the Kilimanjaro Hike?

-Depending on which route you take, it can take between six to nine days to climb Kilimanjaro, from the starting gate to leaving the national park.
+Depending on your chosen route, it can take six to nine days to climb Kilimanjaro, from the starting gate to leaving the national park.